Chapter 4

 currents flowing in the equatorial plane.
 The entrainment of

-space and magnetic field lines by the rotation of a black hole
+space, and thus of the magnetic field lines by the rotation of a

-the form of a stream of charged particles.
-Some of them enter
+is created in the form of a stream of charged particles.
+Some of

-orbits with negative energy in the ergosphere and fall into a
+them enter orbits with negative energy in the ergosphere and fall

 electromagnetic field.
 Other charged particles are then